marktheknife/sunpower-web-monitor/README.md

 Beginning in **September 2025**, SunPower released firmware version **2025.9 build 61845**.
 It added authentication (username and password) to the `dl_cgi` API used by this project.
 This release impacted the Dashboard.

 ### The good news
-PVS gateways using SunPower's new firmware no longer require a direct Ethernet connection to the LAN1 installer port.
+PVS gateways using SunPower's latest firmware no longer require a direct Ethernet connection to the LAN1 installer port.
 The Dashboard can now use the LAN IP address assigned by your router, including via **Wi-Fi**.

 ### The bad news